-When your bust circumference differs more than one cup size, smaller or larger, to the cup size used when the pattern was drafted, the garment will not fit right.
+When your bust circumference differs more than one cup size, smaller or larger, to the cup size used on the pattern draft, the garment will not fit right.

-Sometimes you actually can get away with not doing anything at all.
-But, if your pattern is somewhat shaped to the your body’s silhouette, it’ll be obvious if you haven’t made one.
+Sometimes you can get away with not doing anything at all.
+But, if your pattern is somewhat shaped to your body’s silhouette, it can be obvious if you haven’t made one.

-Most commonly it’s used for a fitted or semi-fitted top like a blouse or a shirt.
-It can also be used for a t-shirt or a jacket, with or without darts.
+Most commonly, it’s used for fitted or semi-fitted tops like blouses or shirts.
+However, it can also be used for a t-shirt or a jacket, with or without darts.

 The answer: It depends.

 General exceptions from “the bust adjustment rules” are tops or shirts with more than 12 cm / 5 inches of ease (i.e., the difference between your body’s and the garment’s bust measurements.)
 A loser design allows for flow and movement and doesn’t need a lot of shaping.

 However, even boxy tops may need a bust adjustment.

 Also, different brands draft patterns with different cup size increments, usually between 4-6 cm / 1.5-2 3/8 in.

 So if you’re going for a good fit, you have to make the calculation anyway.

 When buying a new pattern, you should find the cup size information on the patternmaker’s website, in the pattern’s product description, or a size chart.